kfjahnke/envutil/README.md

 selected by using the relevant additional parameters.
 Finally, --itp -2 uses 'twining' - inlined oversampling with subsequent weighted pixel binning.
-The default with this method is to use a simple box filter on a signal which is interpolated with bilinear interpolation; the number of taps and the footprint of the pick-up are set automatically.
+The default with this method is to use a simple box filter on a signal which is interpolated with b-spline interpolation; the number of taps and the footprint of the pick-up are set automatically.
 Additional parameters can change the footprint and the amount of oversampling and add gaussian weights to the filter parameters.